Life of Free$550.00

 “I enjoy talking to people and toward becoming my own person.
 That is, to help people realize who I am.
 Because if I don’t, then how can I do this and be my own man in terms of art?”

 Gram-Boarini reimagines music and movie references into acrylic paintings on canvas.
 Distinctively, his introspective nature and personal connection to the reference always shine through.
 Gram-Boarini allows us to see him through his work, while leaving space for the viewer’s personal reverie.

 “This piece is successful because it’s supposed to show people that you can do whatever you put your mind to.
 Everyone has to make their own way through life.
 That’s what it’s about.”

-Gram-Boarini is a singer for the studio band, Van Go Go.
+Gram-Boarini is a singer and percussionist for the studio band Van Go Go.
 He is also a member of the studio’s curating team.
-His art has been featured on Arts of Life merchandise including the 2019 calendar, two different poetry books, and on Arts of Life partner site, ArtLifting.com.
-He was also interviewed on-camera by WGN news in 2018.
+His art has been featured on Arts of Life merchandise, and on our partner site, ArtLifting.com.
+Gram-Boarini was also interviewed on-camera by WGN news in 2018.